Felix-Annaman/RF-Project/README.md

 ## Installation

 To install the app, simply clone the repository to your local machine and open the `index.html` file in your web browser.
-Alternatively, you can view the deployed application on GitHub Pages at [insert link here].
+Alternatively, you can view the deployed application on GitHub Pages at [https://felix-annaman.github.io/RF-Project/].